sadkebab/prisma-challenge/README.md

 ### Prerequisites

-I have used Bun as a bundler and runtime.
+I have used Bun as a package manager and runtime.
 I haven't used any Bun-specific APIs in the implementation, but since I defined tests using Bun's test runner you will need to have [Bun installed](https://bun.sh/docs/installation).

 ```base
 npm install -g bun